Yaredo0/requirement-analysis/README.md

 In essence, effective requirement analysis lays the groundwork for successful software development by translating business needs into actionable technical specifications.
+## Key Activities in Requirement Analysis

+Requirement Analysis involves several structured activities that ensure a clear understanding of what the software system must achieve.
+Below are the five key activities:

+- **Requirement Gathering**
+  - This is the initial step where information is collected from stakeholders, users, and other relevant sources.
+It involves identifying business needs, constraints, and expectations to form a baseline for further analysis.

+- **Requirement Elicitation**
+  - Elicitation focuses on uncovering hidden or implicit requirements through techniques such as interviews, questionnaires, workshops, brainstorming sessions, and observation.
+It aims to clarify and refine stakeholder needs.

+- **Requirement Documentation**
+  - All gathered and elicited requirements are formally recorded in structured formats such as Software Requirement Specifications (SRS), use cases, or user stories.
+This documentation serves as a reference throughout the development lifecycle.

+- **Requirement Analysis and Modeling**
+  - In this phase, requirements are examined for feasibility, consistency, and completeness.
+Modeling techniques like data flow diagrams, entity-relationship diagrams, and UML are used to visualize and validate system behavior.

+- **Requirement Validation**
+  - Validation ensures that documented requirements accurately reflect stakeholder intentions and are achievable within project constraints.
+It involves reviews, walkthroughs, and prototyping to confirm correctness and resolve ambiguities.

+These activities collectively ensure that the software solution is built on a solid foundation of well-understood and agreed-upon requirements.